Awesome Main NightmareFuel Quotes ShoutOut WMG WebComic YMMV

 Question: Will we get to see what happened when _____?

 Answer: Probably not.
 I think some things are funnier when you have to imagine what crazy stuff went down yourself!
+Odd Friendship: Max and Dionne.
+Apart from being in wealthier families than the others, they have almost nothing in common, yet they hang out together all the time.
 Older than They Look: Tiffany in this request strip showing the kids as teenagers.
 One-Hour Work Week: Nobody remembers what Gene Et's job description is or what he's responsible for.
 He's literally paid to sit in an out-of-the-way office and play video games all day.
 Alt Text:

 It's okay if you want to punch him.